1nfinitej3ss/LabStar/README.md

 ## Contributing

 This is an artistic research project.
-For questions about the project or technical implementation, please refer to this GitHub repository or create an issue in the repository.
+For questions about the project or technical implementation, please refer to this GitHub repository, create an issue in the repository, or visit the [Jessica Ann Art Portfolio](https://github.com/1nfinitej3ss/jessicaannartportfolio) for more context about the artist's work.

 ## License